 Injunctive Relief.
-Releasees agree that they will not utilize the Interest Subsidy Method to provide military reduced interest rate benefits to mortgage customers for at least five years from the Effective Date, except Releasees may use the Interest Subsidy Method to provide military reduced interest rate benefits to mortgage customers at any point during the five years from the Effective Date (1) if required by law; (2) if required by Releasees’ regulators; and/or (3) if required by Releasees’ investors and Releasees have not encouraged or requested that or negotiated in favor of the investor requiring the use of the Interest Subsidy Method.Top
+The Settlement also provides for injunctive relief in which the Defendants agree that they will not utilize the Interest Subsidy Method to provide military reduced interest rate benefits to mortgage customers for at least five years from the Effective Date, except Releasees may use the Interest Subsidy Method to provide military reduced interest rate benefits to mortgage customers at any point during the five years from the Effective Date (1) if required by law; (2) if required by Releasees’ regulators; and/or (3) if required by Releasees’ investors and Releasees have not encouraged or requested that or negotiated in favor of the investor requiring the use of the Interest Subsidy Method.Top

-At this time, it is not possible to accurately calculate a Settlement Class Member’s payment from the Net Settlement Fund.
-More detailed information regarding how the payments for each group will be calculated can be found in the distribution section of the Settlement Agreement available here.Top
+More detailed information regarding how the payments for each group were calculated can be found in the distribution section of the Settlement Agreement available here.Top

 Unless a class member submits a request to be excluded from the Settlement, they are bound by the terms of the agreement and cannot be part of any other lawsuit brought against the defendant for the same issues in this case.
 The Settlement Agreement is available here and describes what rights you will give up if you remain a participant in the Settlement.Top

 If you have been identified by the Settling Parties as a class member entitled to payment, you do not have to take any action to receive the payment.
-Payments will be issued automatically as described in Frequently Asked Question #9.Top
+Payments will be issued automatically as described in Frequently Asked Question #9 but you do need to keep your mailing address current with our office.Top

 If you do not want to receive payment from the Settlement and retain your right to participate in other lawsuits against Bank of America for the same legal issues in this case, then you must take steps to request exclusion from the Settlement.
 Sometimes this action is referred to as “opting-out” of the Settlement Class.